Skip to main content

 • If you were part of the beta program of the Platform Adoption Monitoring App and you're still using AppKeys, you must migrate to OAuth 2.0.

-• If you use the Celonis User Adoption dashboards, which extracts Platform Adoption data through Action Flow, you must migrate to the new Celonis Platform Adoption Monitoring App.
+• If you use the Celonis User Adoption dashboards, which extract Platform Adoption data through Action Flow, you must migrate to the new Celonis Platform Adoption Monitoring App.

 • If you build your own Platform Adoption Extractor using the Celonis Platform Adoption Template and you selected AppKey as the authentication method, you must migrate to OAuth.